Keeping Your Team Engaged and Productive While Working Remotely

 When managing a dispersed team, communication is often the glue that holds everything together.
-Regular check-ins allow you to find out the status on projects, share any updates and see how everyone is doing.
+Regular check-ins allow you to find out the status of projects, share any updates, and see how everyone is doing.
 Set aside a specific time on everyone’s calendar a few times a week for a quick call or video chat.

 Modify how you collaborate